HassanAmirii/csnotes/CONTRIBUTING.md

    - Add your note link to `index.html` in the correct order and include your name for credit:
      ```html
      <li>
-       Day 2 – Lecture 4: Arrays
+       < you topic name >
-       <a href="notes/day2-arrays.html">Read</a>
+       <a href="notes/<your topic name>.html">Read</a>
        <small>by YourName</small>
      </li>
      ```
-   - Inside each note file, include an author line directly under the title:
+   - Inside each note file, include an author line directly under the title of your note:
      ```html
      <p><em>Author: YourName</em></p>
      ```